taus11/manifest_script/README.md

 -.
 If we simply ignore containers directory:
 -.
 Separator in first filter
 -.    automatically do this in first filter :  echo ; echo "Make a practice to search:" ; echo "$ manifest_search '""/gd ""' first, to find out packages like 'gd (in php)'" ;
+-.
+Source it before you run or grep wont highlight the search keyword :(

 INSTRUCTIONS TO INSTALL :
 Write your home directory